Maine – About Us

 The Maine chapter of The American Chestnut Foundation (TACF) was established in 1999 to help restore the American chestnut tree to our corner of America here in Maine.
 We live at the northernmost end of its natural range where chestnuts, like Mainers, make due with less sunshine and more cold.
 These suboptimal conditions made for sparser populations of chestnuts (and people) than southern climes, even before the blight.

-The chapter’s goals are to: 1) Protect, conserve, preserve, and propagate trees from the remaining native American chestnut populations in Maine; 2) Restore American chestnuts to a place of ecological and economic importance and self-sustainability throughout their original range in Maine, and 3) Make blight-resistant American chestnuts available to the people of Maine as soon as possible.
+The chapter’s goals are to: 1) Protect, conserve, preserve, and propagate trees from the remaining native American chestnut populations in Maine; 2) Restore the American chestnut to a place of ecological and economic importance and self-sustainability throughout their original range in Maine, and 3) Make blight-resistant American chestnuts available to the people of Maine as soon as possible.

 With your help we intend to restore this iconic species to Maine’s landscape, its wildlife, and its people.